-* * * Congratulations to Kali R!
-She's the winner of our HOLIDAY 2016 Essay Contest.
-You can read her essay below. * * *
+* * * Congratulations to DOMINIC.
+He is the winner of our FALL 2017 Essay Contest.
+You can read his essay below. * * *

 Our scholarship contest is open to all fields of study for students who are at least 18 years of age by the entry deadline and have been accepted to an accredited post secondary undergraduate program or college located in the United States for the stated school years.
 The program can be a two or four year vocational, college or university.
 Financial need is not a consideration for this scholarship.

 How to Enter